 Every time you think they’ve changed, every time you think of going back.
-Stop and Visualise reality, strip them of their attention-seeking, admiration face, when they play nice in your mind, and put the reality in.
-So your conscious knows exactly who they are, remind yourself that even when it was good, to the narcissist, it was a lie.
+Stop and Visualise reality, strip them of their attention-seeking, admiration face when they play nice in your mind, and put the reality in.
+So your conscience knows exactly who they are, remind yourself that even when it was good, to the narcissist, it was a lie.
 It was all fake.

 When they come around to pick the children up, acting all nice and normal, do not fall for it, they’re just buttering up the toast, ready to eat, they are just drip-feeding you ready to hoover and hook you back in, remember who they indeed are and how many times they’ve done this in the past.
-To the narcissist, it’s all a game, remember all those good time you had were an illusion made by the narcissist, all that hurt and pain you felt was real.
+To the narcissist, it’s all a game.
+Remember, all those good times you had were an illusion made by the narcissist.
+All that hurt and pain you felt was real.

 Click the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.